mike182uk/homebridge-zwave/README.md

     - `TemperatureSensor`
   - if `homekitCategory` is `Switch`
     - `Switch`

+_You do not have to specify the service for an accessory if the accessory does not support it (i.e a multisensor that only measures temperature and humidity only needs the `HumiditySensor` and `TemperatureSensor` services)._

 `noCache` sets whether accessories registered by this plugin should be cached or not.
 By default this value is `false`.
 Set to `true` to disable the cache.